shubhanshu02/InstiComplaints-App/README.md

 - Siddhant Jain [@jainsid2305](https://github.com/jainsid2305)
 - Diya Agrawal [@diya31ag](https://github.com/diya31ag)

-> The project is currently **in progress**.
-Details may be updated as the project progresses.
+> The project has been **submitted**.
+Presentation link can be accessed above in this document.
+This project is open to contributions.
+Please feel free to file issues and make PRs with corrections.